deyme17/MatStat-Analytics/README.md

 - **Multivariate Linear Regression**: Standardised and unstandardised coefficient estimates, significance and precision analysis, R², tolerance bounds for residual variance, regression line confidence intervals, F-test for overall model significance, residuals-vs-fitted diagnostic diagram

 ---
+### 🧩 Component Analysis

+* **Principal Component Analysis**: Implements dimensionality reduction by transforming correlated variables into a set of linearly uncorrelated principal components.
+* **Scree Plot**: Visualizes the eigenvalue for each principal component to help identify the "elbow" point where adding more components provides diminishing returns in explained variance.
+* **Principal Components Selection**: Supports two automated modes for selection:
+    * **Fixed Count**: Manually specify the exact number of components ($n$) to retain.
+    * **Variance Threshold**: Automatically selects the minimum number of components required to meet a target percentage (e.g., 90%) of total explained variance.
+* **Inverse Transformation**: Allows for data reconstruction from the reduced feature space back to the original coordinate system for verification and analysis.
+* **Dynamic Visualization**: Integrated status reporting and real-time calculation of explained variance ratios for each component.

 ### 📉 Visualization